Edward Carey Tyndale-Biscoe who raised the flag at Salisbury, now Harare on 13 September 1890

 Mashonaland 1897

-Attached to the British South Africa Police in 1897-98, Tyndale-Biscoe saw further action and befriended Lt-Col Baden-Powell:
+Attached to the British South Africa Police in 1897-98, Tyndale-Biscoe saw further action and befriended Lt-Col Robert Baden-Powell:

 The Mashona Rebellion had lasted sixteen months.
 The white civilians killed amounted to three hundred and twenty-seven, and one hundred and twenty-seven wounded.
 These casualties represented one tenth of the White population.
 Over three hundred of our militia had been killed.
 The rebel casualties must have measured thousands.